History-The Leverstock Green Players

 REHEARSALS :-The Players rehearse at the Community Centre in Leverstock Green every Thursday night from 7.45pm to 10pm, although this can vary should the need arise.

-PERFORMANCES :- The number of performances has varied across the years, originally being one night only, to the current five nights across 2 weekends.
+PERFORMANCES :-The number of performances has varied across the years, originally being one night only, to the current four nights across 2 weekends.
 Saturday afternoon matinees have been performed for Pantomimes, although it has been a long time since one of these has been staged.

 The Players currently perform two full shows a year, in January and July.

 OUTSIDE SHOWS :-For many years, in addition to the main shows, The Players used to perform extra shows.
 These were where organisations and mainly rest homes for the elderly invited the group along to perform for them.
 On three occasions The Players have performed at the Royal Star and Garter home in Richmond and once at the Queensway Hall in Dunstable.